stefan-ehrlich/dataset-ErrP-HRI/README.md

 The dataset is designed for research on **error-related potentials (ErrP)** in **human–robot interaction (HRI)**, where ErrPs are elicited when a human observes robot behavior that is **incorrect** or **unexpected**.

-Documentation (protocol, setup description, and data details) is provided in:
-- `documentation_dataset-ErrP-HRI.pdf`

 ---

 ## Repository structure